ccp84/ian_fuller_massage/README.md

 ### Footer Design
 Footer Design was completed next as it is consistent across all pages.
 This will enable me to clone the index page when creating further pages minimising repetitive work and ensuring consistency.
 It's main feature is to finish off the overall containment of the main content, and has links to social media and professional memberships related to the business.
 These links open in a new browser window.

+The footer sticks to the bottom of the viewing screen for asthetics, courtesy of code from Clever Sticky Footer - see credits.

 **Mobile Footer**

 ![Image of mobile footer](documentation/testing/mobile_footer.png)